 The ACME draft specification says successful HTTP HEAD requests to the new-nonce endpoint should return HTTP status code 200 (OK).
 Let’s Encrypt’s ACME v2 API has been incorrectly returning HTTP status code 204 (no content) for successful HEAD requests.
-We will be changing the ACME v2 staging API to fix this on Wednesday January 16th (Edit: This is now live in staging) and proceeding to the ACME v2 production API on Thursday January 24th.
+We will be changing the ACME v2 staging API to fix this on Wednesday January 16th (Edit: This is now live in staging) and proceeding to the ACME v2 production API on Thursday January 24th (Edit: This is now live in production as well).
 GET requests to the new-nonce endpoint will continue to return HTTP Status 204 per the specification.

 Section 7.2, “Getting a Nonce”, of the current protocol draft (draft-ietf-acme-acme-18 at the time of writing) describes two HTTP status codes that may be returned to clients that make successful requests to the new-nonce endpoint: